Roxerg/ideas.txt/README.md

 * pubtracker / crawltracker - tracks your and other participants' pub crawl process

-* Game about a post office in space
+* Game about a post office space station